Insider's game day: Toronto Maple Leafs

 Scotiabank Arena also provides a variety of accessibility services to ensure the specific needs of each guest are met.

 Scotiabank Arena is accessible by all methods of transport, although the easiest is by public transport.

-By Bus: The 6 and 72 busses will bring passengers to Union Station, a few minutes’ walk from the arena.
+bus: the 6 and 72 buses will bring passengers to Union Station, a few minutes’ walk from the arena

-By TTC or Subway: Streetcars 509 and 510 also stop at Union Station, as well as the Yonge / University / Spadina line subway.
+TTC or subway: streetcars 509 and 510 stop at Union Station, as well as the Yonge/University/Spadina line subway

 Buy tickets for single games or in bulk from NHL.com.
-NHL is really committed to the fans; they save 200 tickets for every game to be released 48 and 24 hours before the puck drops.
+The NHL is highly committed to fans, who can save 200 tickets for every game—to be released 48 and 24 hours before the puck drops.
 Don’t miss out on these great last-minute opportunities for game days.

-The NHL also offers discounted seats for people attending the games alone, and who doesn’t love making a few new friends at a hockey game?
+The NHL also offers discounted seats for people attending the game alone, and who doesn’t love making a few new friends at a hockey game?
 You can also check Ticketmaster for last-minute tickets.

 So grab your favourite jersey and get in the stands to join this exuberant family of ice hockey fans.
 If you don’t have any Leafs apparel, visit the Team Stores before the game.
 Since the rink can be chilly, you might want to pick up a Leafs scarf or toque.